Hasindu1/Hasindu1/README.md

 ### Glad to see you here! 🤩

 I'm a 3rd-year software engineering undergraduate 🎓  at Sri Lanka Institute of Information Technology.
-As a self-motivated learner and a developer, I always contribute to online communities like GitHub, Stack Overflow, and Meta Stack Exchange to share and enhance my knowledge 💡.
+As a self-motivated learner and a developer, I always contribute to online communities like GitHub, Stack Overflow,Meta Stack Exchange and HackerRank to share and enhance my knowledge 💡.
 I love to explore and learn new technologies ✨.